-A belayer should also be friendly, but impartial.
+A belayer should also be impartial.
 A belayer should avoid conversations with competitors and spectators.
 Likewise, spectators (including coaches) should never engage belayers in conversation.
 A belayer should avoid any action that hinders or helps the competitor, unless that action is for the safety of the competitor.

-A belayer must perform a full equipment check every climb: harnesses (climber & belayer); belay device;

-carabiners; Figure-8 and stopper knots; The equipment check should be done verbally, out loud, showing the competitor what checks are being performed.
+A belayer must perform a full equipment check every climb: harnesses (climber & belayer); belay device; carabiners; Figure-8 and safety knots; The equipment check should be conducted verbally, showing the competitor what checks are being performed.
 Along with showing the climber the belay device setup, the belayer should squeeze the locking carabiner to demonstrate that it is indeed locked.
 A belayer should perform these checks before every climb.

 A belayer is strongly advised to avoid physically contacting a competitor.
 Where possible, ask for consent before touching a climber or approaching their personal space. (e.g. to help them untie the knot from their harness.)
-If a climber is swinging wildly, a belayer should attempt to grab a utility loop on the harness, unless a safety issue dictates more direct contact with the climber.
+If a climber is swinging in a dangerous manner, a belayer should attempt to grab the rope or a utility loop on the harness, unless a safety issue dictates more direct contact with the climber.

-If a belayer becomes physically or mentally tired, or otherwise needs a rest, the belayer must inform the Chief Belayer immediately.
+If a belayer becomes physically or mentally tired, or otherwise needs a rest, the belayer must inform the Head Belayer immediately.
 In no case should a belayer continue to belay if they feel they cannot perform the belaying job appropriately and safely.

-A belayer must recognize the roles of the competition officials, including the Chief Judge, the Chief Routesetter, and the Chief Belayer.
-Where and when possible, all feedback (rope control, slack, footwork) for the belayer will be channeled through the Chief Belayer.
+A belayer must recognize the roles of the competition officials, including the Jury President, the Chief Routesetter, and the Head Belayer.
+Where and when possible, all feedback (rope control, slack, footwork) for the belayer will be channeled through the Head Belayer.

-A belayer should not take this feedback personally, as the Chief Belayer may be able to see things the belayer cannot see, and it is the Chief Belayer's role to help the belayer and to keep the competitors safe.
-Any feedback that one belayer has for another belayer should generally be channeled through the Chief Belayer when possible.
+A belayer should not take this feedback personally, as the Head Belayer (and others) may be able to see things the belayer cannot see, and it is the Head Belayer's role to help the belayer and to keep the competitors safe.
+Any feedback that one belayer has for another belayer should generally be channeled through the Head Belayer when possible.

-All belayers must recognize and remember that parents, coaches, and other spectators are watching their belaying.
+All belayers must recognize and remember that spectators are watching their belaying, either in-person or often on an event broadcast.
 Safe, professional, impartial and fair belaying, and behavior, is a critical part of these events.